thrive: advance, do well, get ahead, get better, grow rich, prosper

 What does thrive mean when we just hope to survive?

 It’s the go-to, default setting to parenting: reactivity.
 It is too easy.
-Your child walks away from you while you’re telling her something, and offense is your instinct.
-Someone comes roaring down the stairs with, “Mom, she hurt me, took my thingy away, isn’t being fair…” And a big sigh from mama… Can I just ignore this?
-Hide under my covers until they fall asleep…
+Your child intentionally walks away while you’re telling her something, and offense is your instinct.
+A child roars down the stairs with, “Mom, she hurt me, took my thingy away, isn’t being fair…”

-If I know that one of my kids has a habit of whining, what will I do?
+If I know that one of my kids has a habit of whining, what do I do?
 If I know that one child reacts more harshly than seems appropriate, what will I do the next time I hear her lambaste her brother for touching her?
 If I can see that two children fight whenever they’re underslept, oversugared or overstimulated, how will I plan their days?
-I definitely need to pre-plan.
+I definitely need to pre-plan or I will react.

 When reading American History with our four kids, we studied the Declaration of Independence and the American Constitution.
 In order to cement the learning, we drafted a preamble to our family constitution: